jaiphookan20/Markr/README.md

 *   **Aggregation:** The current implementation fetches all results for a given `test_id` into memory and uses NumPy for calculations.
 While suitable for the prototype stage, this approach might become slow for tests with a very large number of submissions.
 *   **Indexing:** A database index has been added to the `test_id` column in the `test_results` table (`models.py`).
 This speeds up the initial query to find relevant records for aggregation.

-## Future Considerations (Beyond Prototype)

-*   **Scalability (Aggregation):** For improved performance with large datasets or real-time dashboards, migrate the aggregation logic to run directly within the database using SQL aggregate functions (e.g., `AVG`, `COUNT`, `PERCENTILE_CONT`).
-This avoids pulling large amounts of data into the application memory.
-*   **Materialized Views/Summary Tables:** Consider creating pre-calculated summary tables or materialized views for aggregates, especially if aggregate reads are frequent.
-*   **Caching:** Implement caching (e.g., Redis, Memcached) for the aggregate endpoint results, invalidating the cache upon new data ingestion.

 ## How to Build and Run

 **Prerequisites:**